 You can take one of our ethics courses to satisfy the requirement for one contact hour of RCCE on Ohio respiratory care law or professional ethics.

 Can I get all of my CEUs online?

-Are your courses approved by both the AARC and the Ohio Respiratory Board?
+Are your courses approved by both the AARC and the State Medical Board of Ohio (SMBO)?

-Our courses are approved by the AARc and therefore accepted by the Ohio Respiratory Care Board.
+Our courses are approved by the AARC and therefore accepted by the SMBO.

 How much does my renewal cost?